Chart Color Schemes

 Waterloo's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Private health cover is exceptionally high at approximately 59% of the total population, which is 10,795 people.
-This compares to 69.7% across Greater Sydney.
+Private health cover is exceptionally high at approximately 59% of the total population (10,795 people), compared to 69.7% across Greater Sydney.
 The most common medical conditions are mental health issues and asthma, impacting 8.4 and 6.6% of residents respectively.
-A total of 76.2% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
-Waterloo region has 10.4% of residents aged 65 and over, which is 1,907 people.
+76.2% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
+As of the latest data (September 20XX), 10.4% of residents are aged 65 and over (1,907 people).
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health